mateuszjurewicz/notes_public/notes/PyCharm.md

 - `cmd + alt + l`
 reformats current active .py file according to Code Style settings.
 Mostly hard-wraps and alignments by default.
+- `Zen Mode`
+had to map this one manually via the preferences -> keymap, to `cmd + shift + 6`.
+- `alt + tab`
+toggle between opened split panes in pycharm.
+Needed in Zen mode.
+- `ctrl + tab`
+similar, hold ctrl and press tab and then navigate between open files seeing their names.
+Allows to go to other files opened in the same pane.

 ### PyCharm via ssh